 Composite Dental Bonding

 Dentists dental bonding and veneers to improve the look of healthy teeth, fix cavities, or repair broken teeth.
 In most cases, bonding is applied to a smaller portion of the tooth, such as a chipped or damaged tooth, whereas a veneer covers the tooth's entire front surface.
 Dental bonding is a much faster and cheaper treatment option for minor cosmetic issues.

 The dental bonding material is a composite resin.
 Once we apply the composite resin to your tooth surface, we utilize a special blue curing light.
 This blue light hardens the composite resin and bonds to the tooth.
 The essential thing in this process is that dentists must pick the right color of composite.
 And experienced cosmetic dentists use a layering technique with multicolored composites to create a natural and translucent look.

 How long does tooth bonding last?

-Depending on the bonded tooth, your bite, and eating habits, the durability of bonding varies.
+Depending on the bonded tooth, your bite, and your eating habits, the durability of bonding varies.
 Dental bonding on the front teeth' surface can last about 3 to 8 years, but the composite resin used with this dental bonding procedure isn't as durable as your natural teeth.
 The composite material can chip or separate from your natural tooth if the bonding is close to the edge of the teeth where the other teeth hit or if you try biting directly into your food.
 Composites stain quicker than your natural teeth as well.

-What is the difference between dental boding and veneers?There are notable differences between dental bonding and veneers.
+What is the difference between dental bonding and veneers?There are notable differences between dental bonding and veneers.
 Veneers usually look natural (more translucent than composites) and do not stain.
 Veneers last longer than composites.
 The lifespan of dental veneers depends on the occlusion and your biting pattern and habits.
-Also, the more tooth structure you have under the veneers, the longer the veneers last.
+Also, the more tooth structure you have under the shells, the longer the veneers last.
 Of course, personal oral care and professional oral maintenance will make a difference.